PaulDHaes/PaulDHaes/README.md

 - [x] Make own docker container to easly download
 - [ ] secure the communication by using SSL
 - [ ] auto edit the grafana dashboard to set all the value
+- [ ] make influxdb api key and put it in telegraf.conf
-- [x] edit docker network so localhost can be set
+- [x] edit docker network